frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

         return n
 ```

-if $n$ in `memo`: checks if the value of $n$ has already been calculated and stored in the `memo` dictionary.
+if $n$ in `memo`: Checks if the value of $n$ has already been calculated and stored in the `memo` dictionary.
 If so, it returns the stored value, avoiding recalculation.

-if $n <= 1$: handles the base cases of the Fibonacci sequence:
+if $n <= 1$: Handles the base cases of the Fibonacci sequence:

 - `fibonacci(0)` = 0
 - `fibonacci(1)` = 1

-#### Recursion and Memoization
+#### Recursive Step and Memoization

 ```python
     memo[n] = fibonacci_memo(n-1, memo) + fibonacci_memo(n-2, memo)
     return memo[n]
 ```

-`memo[n] = fibonacci_memo(n-1, memo) + fibonacci_memo(n-2, memo)`:
+The line `fibonacci_memo(n-1, memo) + fibonacci_memo(n-2, memo)` makes recursive calls to calculate the $(n-1)$th and $(n-2)$th Fibonacci numbers.
+This is the fundamental recursive relationship in the Fibonacci Sequence: each number is the sum of the two preceding ones.

-Calculates the value of `fibonacci(n-1)` and `fibonacci(n-2)` recursively.
+The `memo` dictionary is the key to memoization.
+Before making the recursive calls, the function checks if the results for $n-1$ and $n-2$ are already stored in `memo`.
+If so, those stored values are used directly, avoiding redundant calculations.
+If not, the recursive calls are made, and the results are stored in `memo` for future reference.

-Stores the result in the memo dictionary to avoid future recalculations.
+The calculated result (`fibonacci_memo(n-1, memo) + fibonacci_memo(n-2, memo)`) is assigned to `memo[n]`, storing it for potential reuse later.

-`return memo[n]` returns the calculated and stored value.Complete Code Functionality
+Finally, return `memo[n]` returns the calculated (and now memoized) value for the n-th Fibonacci number.

-In the Example 2, `fibonacci_memo` stores the results of previous calls in the `memo` dictionary, avoiding repeated calculations.
-From the perspective of dynamic programming, this function divides the larger problem (calculating Fibonacci of $n$) into smaller subproblems (calculating Fibonacci of $n-1$ and $n-2$), uses a data structure, the `memo` dictionary, to store the results of the subproblems.
+From the perspective of dynamic programming, the function `fibonacci_memo` divides the larger problem (calculating Fibonacci of $n$) into smaller subproblems (calculating Fibonacci of $n-1$ and $n-2$), uses a data structure, the `memo` dictionary, to store the results of the subproblems.
 This avoids redundant calculations of the same values, and before calculating the Fibonacci value for a given $n$, the function checks if the result is already stored in the `memo` dictionary.
 If it is, it reuses that result, saving computation time.
 Finally, the function ensures that each subproblem is solved only once, resulting in more efficiency compared to the simple recursive approach.

 The last statement of the previous paragraph requires reflection.
 I am considering performance in this statement only in terms of computation time.
 Performance can also be considered in relation to memory usage, energy consumption, and any other factor that is interesting or important for a given problem.
 Keep this in mind whenever I state that performance has improved in this text.
 Well, who is thinking about a example?